MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/setup/setup.md

 ## Business Essentials

-*Use these steps to set up your **[Office 365 Business Essentials](https://go.microsoft.com/fwlink/p/?LinkId=627218)** subscription.
+*Use these steps to set up your **[Microsoft 365 Business Basic](https://go.microsoft.com/fwlink/p/?LinkId=627218)** subscription.
 With this plan, you connect to Office 365 online.
 You don't install the Office apps.*

 ### 1. Create Office 365 accounts and add your domain